 Non-Residential CIL

 Districtwide

-All Non-residential uses £0sqm
+All Non-residential uses

+(excepting Food Supermarket £0sqm

-(excepting Retail) LOSUII
+Retail)

 Districtwide

-Food Supermarket Retail A1 £100sqm
+Food Supermarket Retail £100sqm

-1.26 The study is a strategic assessment of whole plan viability and as such is not intended to represent a detailed viability assessment of every individual site.
+- 1.23 The study is a strategic assessment of whole plan viability and as such is not intended to represent a detailed viability assessment of every individual site.
 The study applies the general assumptions in terms of affordable housing, planning policy costs impacts and identified site mitigation factors based on generic allowances.
 It is anticipated that more detailed mitigation cost and viability information may be required at planning application stage to determine the appropriate level of affordable housing and planning obligation contributions where viability issues are raised.
-The purpose of the study is to determine whether the development strategy proposed by the Plan is deliverable given the policy cost impacts of the Plan with sufficient additional viability margin for CIL.

-1.26 In conclusion, the assessment of all proposed residential sites in Bassetlaw District has been undertaken with due regard to the requirements of the NPPF and the best practice advice contained in National Planning Practice Guidance.
-It is considered that all sites are viable across the entire plan period taking account of the Affordable Housing requirements and all policy impacts of the Local Plan as well as the continued operation of CIL in the District.

-1.27 It should be noted that this study should be seen as a strategic overview of plan level viability rather than as any specific interpretation of Bassetlaw District Council policy on the viability of any individual site or application of planning policy to affordable housing, CIL or developer contributions.
+The purpose of the study is to determine whether the development strategy proposed by the Plan is deliverable given the policy cost impacts of the Plan with sufficient additional viability margin for CIL. - 1.24 In conclusion, the assessment of all proposed residential sites in Bassetlaw District has been undertaken with due regard to the requirements of the NPPF and the best practice advice contained in National Planning Practice Guidance.
+It is considered that all sites are broadly viable across the entire plan period, taking account of all policy impacts of the Local Plan as well as the continued operation of CIL in the District provided the revised Affordable Housing policies are adopted. - 1.25 It should be noted that this study should be seen as a strategic overview of plan level viability rather than as any specific interpretation of Bassetlaw District Council policy on the viability of any individual site or application of planning policy to affordable housing, CIL or developer contributions.
 Similarly the conclusions and recommendations in the report do not necessarily reflect the views of Bassetlaw District Council.